 - 67% of companies said that being out of stock after an order is placed, or simply overselling, as the top inventory mistakes that lead to lost customers

 - 69% of customers are much less likely to shop with a business in the future if a purchase is not delivered within 2 days of the date promised

 - Human error is the #1 root cause of fulfillment issues for 62% of companies

 - Labor makes up the majority of the total cost of warehouse fulfillment (not including shipping)—order picking alone accounts for about 50% of a warehouse’s labor costs

-These WMS trends are driving many companies in search of how to run a successful warehouse.
+These trends are driving many companies in search of how to run a successful warehouse.
 Today we’ll share the 7 warehouse improvement techniques and inventory best practices that drive effective warehouse management.
-Now is the time to shift investments to warehouse management technology that can do more, and do it faster, better and smarter.
+Now is the time to shift investments to a warehouse management system that can do more, and do it faster, better and smarter.

 Effective warehouse management is a top tech priority

 Modernizing the warehouse for modern fulfillment is the smartest growth investment a company can make right now.
 It’s a top tech priority; but for many, the path on how to manage warehouses effectively is blurry:

 Zebra’s global Warehousing Vision Study of tech plans to modernize warehouses from 2019 to 2024 found 77% of companies agree that augmenting workers with tech is the best way to introduce automation in the warehouse.

 Yet, only 35% of companies have a clear understanding of where to start.
 Today let’s bring that journey into sharp focus for your business.
 Read on to learn: